Artist's rendering of the future, new 10,000 sq. ft. Alvarado Public

 |

-First Corporate Construction Materials Donation Received For New Library Building Project Twenty-seven tons of Austin stone, for the exterior of the new Alvarado Public Library, was delivered on Friday, August 30th, 2002 at 10:15 a.m.
-This is the first donation of construction materials for the new library and it was made thanks to the efforts of Brian Wakefield, who is now serving library board President, and Johnson County Precinct 4 Commissioner Troy Thompson, and the generosity of Tom Moore of the Trinity Materials Corporation.
+Twenty-seven tons of Austin stone, for the exterior of the new Alvarado Public Library, was delivered on Friday, August 30th, 2002 at 10:15 a.m.
+This was the first donation of construction materials for the new library and it was made thanks to the efforts of Brian Wakefield, who at that time served as Library Board Vice President, Johnson County Precinct 4 Commissioner Troy Thompson, and the generosity of Tom Moore with the Trinity Materials Corporation.

 A nice group gathered to receive the donation of Austin stone, which was delivered by library board Vice-president, Brian Wakefield and another Johnson County Precinct 4 driver.
 Among those present were: Alvarado Chamber of Commerce President, Melodye Brooks; Library Director Leanna Cowan and her husband, Terry Cowan; local genealogist, Ruth Daniels; Library Board Secretary, Chris Davis; local genealogist and Library System Representative, Kathy Dendy and her husband, local photographer, Tex Dendy; City Councilwoman, Mellie Ferguson; Fran Green; Former Assistant Librarian, Kathy Hamilton; Former City Councilman, Chuck Krueger; Public Works Director, Bud Moore; and Library Board member, Beverly Short.

-The new library building project will be partially funded by the
+The new library building project was partially funded by the

 Alvarado Economic Development Board, using money from the projected 4B sales tax